Views expressed by the host on this program, riveting a nation, rallying a nation.

 And he said, I've tried cases in South Carolina, and they are superb.

-The states own these kind of prosecutions.
+The states own these kinds of prosecutions.

 He said the DOJ was thoroughly qualified to go in and do their own, by the way, their own investigation, because this is clearly a civil rights violation.

-It's clearly under their umbrella, but he was really bullish on the criminal justice system in South Carolina.
+But he was really bullish on the criminal justice system in South Carolina.

 And he says they're more than equipped to deal with this, and they'll deal with this responsibly, and they can do it in months.

-There's no reason for this case to be dragged out months and months and months, especially now we got a confession.
+No reason for this case to be dragged out months and months and months, especially now we got a confession.

-But what's going to happen next is, well, is he mentally competent to confess?
+But what's going to happen next is: well, is he mentally competent to confess?

-He know what he's confessing to.
+Does he know what he's confessing to?

-Clearly he does.
+Clearly, he does.

 He wanted to start a race war.